VasilisPappas/SQL/Examples.md

 From now on, we have our database that we can manipulate.
 Below are some examples implemented using this database:

-### 1) I want the content of all tables:
+## 1) I want the content of all tables:
  `select *
  from companies;`

 ` select *
  from artists;`
-> Keep in mind that in both the 'albums' and 'songs' tables, we have null values in the 'release_year', 'country', and 'price' fields, respectively.
+> Keep in mind that in both the 'albums' and 'songs' tables, exist null values in the 'release_year', 'country', and 'price' fields, respectively.

  `select *
  from albums;`